pjtunstall/a-ray-tracer-darkly/README.md

 ### vec3

 The `vec3` module exposes various linear algebra operations for manipulating the `Point3` and `Direction` types, including addition, scalar multiplication, dot and cross products.
 You might find it worth a look.
 There's also a `near_zero` method to check if a vector is so close to zero that it can't reliably be assumed to be nonzero  due to floating-point imprecision.
-Components of both types can be accessed either via their `x`, `y`, and `z` fields or by indexing and iteration, as in, for example these two equivalent ways to express the change of basis from cube coordinates to world coordinates.
+Components of both types can be accessed either via their `x`, `y`, and `z` fields or by indexing and iteration, as in, for example these two equivalent versions of the `Cube` method to change basis from cube coordinates to world coordinates.

 The simple way:

 ```rust
 fn direction_to_world(&self, local_direction: &Direction) -> Direction {